The Top 20 Task Management Apps to Help Manage Your Team

 Asana

-Cost: free for teams of up to 15 elements (paid plans with premium features starting at 10.99 € per month per user).
+Cost: free for teams of up to 15 members (paid plans with premium features starting at 10,99 € per month per user).

 ClickUp